-One in custody after fatal shooting amid dueling protests in Denver, police say
+Security guard in custody after fatal shooting amid dueling protests in Denver, police say

-Right-wing demonstrators had gathered at the city’s Civic Center for a “Patriot Rally,” according to the Denver Post, as did left-wing activists affiliating themselves with Black Lives Matter and antifa.
-Police said Saturday that they are still trying to determine whether the alleged gunman and victim were affiliated with either group of protesters.
+Police did not provide information on the victim after saying they were still trying to determine any connections to the protesters.

-“There was a large [police] presence because we had two groups with opposing views, and we know that can always get very tense,” Montoya said at a news conference, adding that authorities tried their best to keep groups separate.
+“There was a large [police] presence because we had two groups with opposing views, and we know that can always get very tense,” said Joe Montoya, division chief of investigations for the Denver Police Department, at a news conference, adding that authorities tried their best to keep the groups separate.
 “And there’s always potential for violence.”

+Protesters were just starting to disperse from a park Saturday afternoon, police said, when officers working the events reported shots fired.
+The violence — under investigation as a homicide — followed a “verbal altercation,” according to Montoya.

 The person who was shot was taken to a hospital and later pronounced dead, police said.
 Neither the alleged gunman nor the victim was identified by authorities.

-The Denver Post reported that a man sprayed mace at another man, who then opened fire with a weapon.
+The Denver Post reported that a man affiliated with the “Patriot Rally” sprayed mace at another man, who then opened fire with a weapon.
 Police said they could not confirm that Saturday, but said a mace canister was found at the scene.
 Two firearms were also recovered from the scene, according to Montoya.

+Few details were available Saturday, and authorities said they are interviewing witnesses.
+As some on social media accused a left-wing protester of perpetrating the violence, Montoya said he hopes to release more information about the individuals involved as soon as possible, suggesting that rumors could further inflame the situation and lead to more violence.

+Police initially took another person into custody who was nearby, but later determined they were not involved in the killing, Montoya said.
+9NEWS said a producer in its investigative unit was detained and then released.

 The shooting took place between the Denver Art Museum and a public library, authorities said.

-Police initially took another person into custody who was nearby, but later determined that they were not involved in the killing, Montoya said.

-Few details were available Saturday, and authorities said they are interviewing witnesses.
-Montoya said he hopes to release more information about the individuals involved as soon as possible, suggesting that rumors could further inflame the situation and lead to more violence.
+Tensions were high in Denver heading into Saturday’s events.
+An organizer of the Denver “Patriot Rally,” John Tiegen, emphasized to local news station KNUS earlier in the week that he was “not calling for violence” but added that if he was attacked, he would respond “10 times fold.”

-Heated clashes between demonstrators this summer and fall have escalated at times into sometimes deadly violence.
+Heated clashes between demonstrators this summer and fall have escalated at times into sometimes deadly conflict.

 In Portland, Ore., a self-described anti-fascist — later killed by law enforcement officers — was accused of fatally shooting a supporter of President Trump amid dueling racial justice and pro-Trump protests.
 In Kenosha, Wis., authorities charged a 17-year-old with homicide after two people were killed and another badly wounded by gunfire, as demonstrations broke out over the police shooting of Jacob Blake.